FAQs

 Yes, tinnitus often accompanies hearing loss, particularly sensorineural loss.
 The brain may generate phantom sounds when it receives less auditory input from damaged ear structures.

-Earwax buildup can block the ear canal, leading to temporary conductive hearing loss.
+No. Earwax buildup can block the ear canal, leading to temporary conductive hearing loss.
 This can be remedied by safely removing the wax, restoring normal hearing.

 If you suspect hearing loss, schedule an appointment with an audiologist for a hearing test.
 Early intervention, such as using hearing aids, can improve hearing and quality of life.